Jatin7385/Build_a_Blockchain/README.md

 - Calculate proof of work
 - Reward the miner, by adding a transaction granting 1 coin to the miner
 - Forge the new block and add it to the chain.

+## Consensus
+The whole point of a blockchain is that it should be decentralized.
+But if they are decentralized, then how do we ensure that they all reflect the same chain?
+This is called the consensus problem.
+To apply more than 1 node in our blockchain, we'll have to apply the consensus algorithm